hellbox/srob-migration/content/reviews/the-plumber-who-went-to-an-art-museum-(and-other-american-heroes).md

 name = "The plumber who went to an art museum (and other American heroes)" title = "The plumber who went to an art museum (and other American heroes)" dek = "Art tells us who we are, sometimes more than we want to know.
-The catalog from a recent exhibition at the Smithsonian National Portrait Gallery turns a mirror on American attitudes toward work, race, and gender." facebookauto = "A sharp-eyed review by Emily Pothast looks at race and gender in America through the art we make about work." twitterauto = "A sharp-eyed review by @emilypothast \u200flooks at race and gender in America through the art we make about work." reviews_byline = ["writers/emily-pothast.md"] reviews_books = ["books/the-sweat-of-their-face.md"]
+The catalog from a recent exhibition at the Smithsonian National Portrait Gallery turns a mirror on American attitudes toward work, race, and gender." type = "Review"facebookauto = "A sharp-eyed review by Emily Pothast looks at race and gender in America through the art we make about work." twitterauto = "A sharp-eyed review by @emilypothast \u200flooks at race and gender in America through the art we make about work." reviews_byline = ["writers/emily-pothast.md"] reviews_books = ["books/the-sweat-of-their-face.md"]